mforootan/mforootan.github.io/README.md

 ###### Tennessee Integrated Traffic Analysis Network, TN Dept of Safety & Homeland Security
 This dashboard comprises near real-time interactive information on fatal and serious injury collisions on Tennessee roadways for the current and previous years.

-The dashboard allows for nuanced analysis of fatal and serious crashes through interactive filters and graphs powered by a SQL database and Tableau.
+The dashboard allows for a nuanced analysis of fatal and serious crashes through interactive filters and graphs powered by a SQL database and Tableau.
 Users can analyze trends and patterns by location, road conditions, time of day, victim demographics, and other parameters.
 The dashboard provides actionable insights to inform traffic safety policies, enforcement initiatives, infrastructure improvements, public education campaigns, and other countermeasures aimed at reducing crash-related deaths and injuries on Tennessee roads.

 This dashboard was presented at the 2019 LifeSavers Conference, an annual injury prevention and traffic safety conference organized by the National Safety Council. ([Link](https://lifesaversconference.org/wp-content/uploads/2019/03/Forootan-ESP-06-a.pdf))